wrynearson/wrynearson.github.io/src/pages/watermap-project.md

 All three sources (drinking water tiles, toilet tiles and bench tiles) are added as individual sources in MapLibre.
 Then, each layer from each source (`points`, `lines`, `multilinestrings` and `multipolygons`) are added as layers in MapLibre.
 Each source type shares a color, but the layers have different styling (shared across source type).

-Attentive readers might have noticed that the osm_id was kept in the data optimization step – if a point is clicked, its OSM_ID is shown in a tooltip.
+Attentive readers might have noticed that the osm\_id was kept in the data optimization step – if a point is clicked, its OSM\_ID is shown in a tooltip.
 It would be better to link to the OSM feature through the tooltip.

 The basemap is from [OpenFreeMap](https://openfreemap.org/).

 MapLibre has a built-in [`NavigationControl`](https://maplibre.org/maplibre-gl-js/docs/API/classes/NavigationControl/) which lets the map access the user's location if they choose to permit it.

-### 5. Host the site
+### 5\.
+Host the site

 As eluded to earlier, this site is hosted at a GitHub Page.
 Every time I commit to main, the site is re-built.
 Tiles are stored and loaded from GitHub, and the total hosting cost is $0.
 Easy!